bellingcat/tiktok-hashtag-analysis/README.md

   -t, --table           Print a table of the most common co-occurring hashtags --output-dir OUTPUT_DIR
-                        Directory to save scraped data and visualizations to --log LOG             File to write logs to
+                        Directory to save scraped data and visualizations to --config CONFIG       File name of configuration file to store TikTok credentials to --log LOG             File to write logs to
 ```